-Even though I am a big fan of the Project Management Institute and its certifications, especially the PMP, I am aware that the PMBOK and some of the study material can be rather dry, particularly since there are not many real examples.
+Even though I am a big fan of the Project Management Institute and its certifications, especially the PMP, I am aware that the PMBOK and some of the study material can be relatively dry, mainly since there are few real examples.
 And that is because the project management methodology can be applied to any project, such as building a high rise, developing a vaccine, or creating any product for mass manufacturing.
 Therefore, the material is presented in a general and abstract manner to make it universally applicable.
-That said, the exam prep courses can present the material in a more interesting and applicable manner.
+The exam prep courses can present the material more exciting and applicable.

 PMP Certification Exam Prep Course

 At PM Workshops, for example, we typically customize our courses so that the participants may apply the course material to their work.
 In this way, not only does t make it easier for PMP candidates to remember the coursework, but it also helps them perform their work better by learning some skills and learning which pitfalls to avoid.
-We accomplish this by using as many case studies as feasible and other real-world examples of project management.
+We accomplish this by using as many case studies as feasible and other real-world project management examples.

 - Project Charter